isabella232/advertising-cloud.en/help/dsp/campaign-management/campaigns/campaign-duplicate.md

 ---
-title: Duplicate Placements
+title: Duplicate a Campaign
-description: Duplicate Placements
+description: Duplicate a Campaign
 ---

 # Duplicate a Campaign